Silver $35.97 Gold $3336.20 Platinum $1345.00 Palladium $1099.00 Copper $0.32

 3. Testing Acids

 A set of testing acid will include 10K, 14K, 18K, 22K, Silver and Platinum testing solutions.
-The set of acid in our Affiliates Kit contains all the acids you will need to get started.
+Purchase on Amazon or eBay.

 4. Testing Stone